 A Smarter Workflow

 Of course, making these calls in real-time every week can feel impossible.
-That’s why it helps to step back and create an actual church communications calendar.
+That's why it helps to step back and create an actual church communications calendar.
+See stage announcements strategy for how one church focused on one announcement per week.

 When you can see the big picture, you can: